Pairwise Comparisons without Stochastic Transitivity: Model, Theory and Applications: Theoretical Results

 We impose the following conditions:

 \begin{assumption} The true parameter $M^{*} \in \KK$. \end{assumption}

-\begin{assumption} For $j = 1,\dots, n$ and $i >j$, the variables $n_{ij} $ are independent and follow a Binomial distribution, $n_{ij} \sim \text{Binomial} (T, p_{ij,n})$, where $T$ is a fixed integer representing the maximum possible number of comparisons between subjects, and $p_{ij,n} = p_{ji,n}$ is the success probability, which may vary across different pairs $(i, j)$.
+\begin{assumption} For $j = 1,\dots, n$ and $i >j$, the variables $n_{ij} $ are independent and follow a Binomial distribution, $n_{ij} \sim \text{Binomial} (T, p_{ij,n})$, where $T$ is a fixed integer representing the maximum possible number of comparisons between subjects, and $p_{ij,n} = p_{ji,n}$ is the comparison rate, which may vary across different pairs $(i, j)$.
 Let \( 0 \leq p_n \leq q_n \leq 1 \) denote the minimum and maximum comparison rates, respectively, such that \( p_{ij,n} \in [p_n, q_n] \) for all \( i \neq j \in \{1, \dots, n\} \).
 We assume that $p_n \asymp q_n$ and $p_n \gtrsim \log(n)/n$. \end{assumption} Assumption \ref{assp: 2} ensures that the true parameter exhibits an approximately low-rank structure specified by our model.
 Assumption \ref{assp: 3} deserves more explanations.
-Under this assumption, the sparsity level of the data is characterized by the rate at which the success probabilities $p_{ij,n}$ converge to $0$ as $n$ grows.
+Under this assumption, the sparsity level of the data is characterized by the rate at which the comparison rates $p_{ij,n}$ converge to $0$ as $n$ grows.
 The condition \( p_n \gtrsim \log(n)/n \) sets a lower bound on the sparsity level, which is the best possible threshold for pairwise comparison problems.
 Below this bound, the comparison graph becomes disconnected with high probability \citep{erd6s1960evolution,Han_etal-2023-JASA}.
 The condition \( p_n \asymp q_n \) imposes homogeneity on \( p_{ij,n} \), a common assumption in the literature \citep{simons1999asymptotics,chen2019spectral,han2020asymptotic}.
+This assumption means that all pairs of items are observed with roughly equal probability.
 The following theorem establishes the convergence rate of the proposed estimator. \begin{theorem} Under Assumptions \ref{assp: 2} and \ref{assp: 3}, let $\hat{\Pi} = (\hat{\pi}_{ij})_{n\times n}$, where $\hat{\pi}_{ij} = g(\hat{m}_{ij}).$ Further let $\Pi^* = g(M^*)$.
 Then, with probability at least $1 - \kappa_1/n$,